daormar/debasher/doc/design_doc_resident.md

 out, even with no failure at all, is itself a race between independent writers that a single run does not pin down uniquely.
-The exception follows from two limits of the Contract, after which a message can be lost beyond repair: both endpoints of a channel crashed before either reopened the FIFO, and a node killed with a message that it has read from a FIFO but not yet written to its input log.
+The exception follows from two limits of the Contract, after which a message can be lost beyond repair: both endpoints of a channel crashed while no other process held the FIFO, which the chaos test reaches with `-no_hold_fifos` (see "Holding the business channels"), and a node killed with a message that it has read from a FIFO but not yet written to its input log.
 A run that hits either passes if it ends with an error of G8 that names the channel and the numbers of the missing messages, in place of the reference result.
 The source of the reference program numbers what it sends (see "External inputs" in the Contract's limits), so that a message lost at the port it feeds ends in that error too.
 What always fails is a different result with no error (a message duplicated, lost or altered that nobody reported) and a run that never ends and reports nothing.
 The chaos test runs against real `debasher_exec` runs, not mocks.

 Besides it, each guarantee gets its own focused end-to-end test, written in the guarantee's words (for the no-silent-loss guarantee: "send 5 and then 7 through